Access4all/adg/pages/setup/browsers/firefox/README.md

 Make sure that in the menu, under `View > Toolbars`, all items are selected.

-If you don't see the menu, press the `Alt` key once.
+If you do not see the menu, press the `Alt` key once.

 ### Restoring tabs after restart